ddimaria/music-tracks/README.md

 ## Tests and Coverage
 The test coverage percentage should be 90% or greater for any submitted PRs.

-For TDD, invoke continuous testing by:
+For TDD, invoke testing by:
 ```shell
 npm test
 ```